Umpire (baseball): Labor relations

+In December 2019, MLB and the Major League Baseball Umpires Association agreed in principle to a new five-year labor agreement running through 2024.

 Uniforms

 Umpires are often referred as "Blue" because of the traditional color of their uniforms.
-Standardized navy blue suits worn with white shorts and navy ties were adopted as umpire uniforms by the American Association, semi-formal and business-like attire elevated above the clothing worn by players.
+Standardized navy blue suits worn with white shirts and navy ties were adopted as umpire uniforms by the American Association in 1882.
+This semi-formal and business-like attire elevated the appearance of umpires above the clothing worn by players.
 The National League adopted the same uniform the following year, as did the American League when it became a major league in 1901.
 Minor leagues likewise followed suit.
 For many decades there were no difference between the umpire uniforms of the two major leagues except that National League umpires adopted an inside chest protector worn under their suits while American League umpires wore an outside (or "balloon") protector over their suits when calling balls and strikes at home plate.

 In 1968, American League umpires began to wear grey trousers with their blue coats, while National League umpires retained the solid blue suits.
+That season, AL umpires were also allowed to work both behind the plate and on the bases wearing a long-sleeved light blue shirt with a tie but without the blazer.

 In 1970, the National League added a league logo patch to the chest pocket and the umpire's number on the right sleeve of the coat.
-That same year, the NL also introduced a short-sleeved light blue shirt worn without coat or tie for hot summer games; the American League also adopted the short sleeve variant in 1972.
-In 1973 the AL switched to a maroon blazer worn with blue pants, which was used until 1979.
+That same year, the NL also introduced a short-sleeved light blue shirt worn without coat or tie for hot summer games; the American League also adopted the short sleeve variant in 1971.
+The next season, the AL introduced its current logo and was worn on the pocket of the shirts and blazers.

+In 1973, the AL switched to a maroon blazer worn with blue pants, which was used until 1979.
 In 1975, the American League umpire hats added the abbreviation "AL".
 Beginning with the 1976 World Series, in cold weather umpires could replace the shirt and tie with a turtleneck sweater (originally light blue for the NL and beige for the AL).
 In 1977, the use of the outside (balloon) protector was outlawed for new umpires but grandfathered for existing umpires (the last umpire that used one, Jerry Neudecker, retired in 1985).
 The wearing of ties was phased out, with the 1979 All-Star Game being the last time they were worn.